DETAILED ACTION

 Regarding claims 19 and 20,

-The additional element of “the impervious surfaces corresponds to construction- concrete, the soil corresponds to a light yellowish brown clay, and the vegetation corresponds to a Ficus Platypoda, and wherein the edit distance based method, the Hungarian based method, the piece-wise angular distance based method are computed for the construction-concrete, the light yellowish brown clay, the Ficus Platypoda” are mathematical calculations.
-The additional elements is just a description of the data receive and used for mathematical calculations (i.e. merely parts of mathematical calculation).
+The additional element of “the impervious surfaces corresponds to the construction- concrete, the soil corresponds to a light yellowish brown clay, and the vegetation corresponds to a Ficus Platypoda, and wherein the edit distance based method, the Hungarian based method, the piece-wise angular distance based method are computed for the construction-concrete, the light yellowish brown clay, the Ficus Platypoda” are mathematical calculations.
+The additional elements is just a description of the data received and used for mathematical calculations (i.e. merely parts of mathematical calculation).

 Conclusion